-Obstacle 10: You diet
+Weight loss obstacle 10: You diet

 But the vast majority of food you consume must be nutritious, well-balanced and in the right portions.
-Fluctuating between binging on unhealthy food to a near-total restriction of food is highly ineffective.
+Fluctuating between bingeing on unhealthy food to a near-total restriction of food is highly ineffective.

-Obstacle 11: Eating at the wrong time of day
+Weight loss obstacle 11: Eating at the wrong time of day

 Why does eating at a certain time of day matter?